Skip to main content

 Greek Salad (Horiatiki)

-Quintessential Greek dish featuring ripe tomatoes, cucumber, bell peppers, red onions, Kalamata olives, and a generous slab of feta cheese, dressed simply with extra virgin olive oil, oregano, and sea salt.
-No lettuce—authentically Greek.
-A Mediterranean diet staple celebrating Greece's fresh produce.
+Ripe tomatoes, cucumber, bell peppers, red onions, Kalamata olives, and a thick slab of feta, dressed with nothing more than extra virgin olive oil, oregano, and sea salt.
+No lettuce, that's the giveaway of the real thing.
+It's a Mediterranean diet mainstay built around good produce.

 Spanakopita